 When it comes to gaining 20 pounds of muscle, what you eat is essential.
 Subsequently, you don’t need to eat a 2,000 calorie surplus to gain muscle.
 Also, it would be best if you ate enough.
 This is known as a lean bulk.

 If you are in a slight surplus (lean bulking), it optimizes muscle building as there are circulating nutrients for maximal muscle protein synthesis.
-Subsequently, if you are in a caloric deficit, it is hard to build muscle as your body is in a catabolic state – a state of breaking down tissue rather than anabolic – a state of building tissue.
+Subsequently, if you are in a caloric deficit, it is hard to build muscle as your body is in a catabolic state – breaking down tissue rather than anabolic – a state of building tissue.